Youth Programs

 Holiday Toy Program

 "Share the Joy" holiday toys programs right before Christmas.
-Applications are due November 14th but we will still take them afterwards if you can't make it.
+Applications will be available shortly after Halloween and will be due mid-November (date tba) but we will still take them afterwards if you can't make it.
 Families must live in the Enumclaw School District.
-Toy pick-up is December 16th 2022, 10am-3pm.
+Toy pick-up will be December 15th 2023, time tba.
 Call 360-886-1011 if you have questions.

 Click here for an application in English.